Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

 ![missing image](Images/Image_023.png)

+The Simulation Data Inspector opens and shows the output of the AI Engine.
+The AI Engine's throughput is calculated by counting the number of output data points and dividing by the time.
+In this case, three frames are received but only two interframe idle time are taken into account.
+To obtain a more accurate throughput estimate, we can use data cursors to select a specific time region over which to calculate throughput:

+1. Select the "Out1" signal from the list on the left.
+2. Right-click on the plot and select "Data Cursors->Two".
-The Simulation Data Inspector opens-up and we can see the output frames and the estimate of the output throughput as shown below:
+3. Position the cursors at the beginning of the first and third signal frames, as shown below.

 ![missing image](Images/Image_024.png)

-Here the estimated throughput is 44 MSPS instead of the expected 100 MSPS.
+Here the estimated throughput is 28 MSPS instead of the expected 100 MSPS.
 You can use Vitis Analyzer to track the reason of this throughput reduction.
 Here it is very easy to see that the input stream feeds the data @250 MSPS instead of the 800 MSPS that were expected in the graph.
 The reason is that the input bitwidth is 32 bits at a rate of 250MHz (default value) as can be seen at the end of the FIRchain.h file.

 ## Stage 4: Increasing PLIO bitwidth and re-generate